What does it mean to be a Zen practitioner?

 —an interest in the extraordinary aspects of the ordinary and the ordinary aspects of the extraordinary;

-practitioners to live an ordinary life with extraordinary depth regardless of culture, age, ethnicity, race, gender, socio-economic status, etc.;
+practitioners, over the centuries, to live an ordinary life with extraordinary depth regardless of culture, age, ethnicity, race, gender, socio-economic status, etc.;

 —an interest in and willingness to engage intentional stillness (zazen) every day as one's core practice, or to work toward this goal;